 Supported Products

-Attestd currently covers eight software products.
-Coverage is intentionally narrow: each product in the set has low sentinel rates in NVD, well-maintained CPE records, and enough historical CVE data to produce reliable synthesis output.
+Attestd currently covers 39 software products.
+Coverage is intentionally narrow: each product in the set has acceptable sentinel rates in NVD (where evaluated), well-maintained CPE records, and enough historical CVE data to produce reliable synthesis output.

 Pass the exact slug shown below as the product parameter.
 Product names are normalized to lowercase with spaces replaced by underscores, so Apache Log4j and log4j resolve to the same record.